Inedo/inedo-docs/Content/proget/feeds/conan/howto-conan-publish.md

 ### Recommended: Removing Conan Center as a Remote

 By default the Conan client will have [Conan Center](https://center.conan.io) configured as a remote unless you explicitly disable it.
-We recommend disabling Conan Center to make sure all requests are exclusively made to your `internal-conan` feed.
+We recommend disabling Conan Center to make sure all requests are exclusively made to your `internal-conan` feed, and developers aren't installing packages directly from Conan Center.

 ```bash
 $ conan remote disable conancenter